-Health and Community Services (HCS) waiting lists are used to manage our referrals from medical professionals (such as General Practitioners, dentists and others) to specialists within HCS.
+HCS waiting lists are used to manage our referrals from medical professionals such as General Practitioners, dentists and others to specialists within HCS.

 Referrals and triage

-All our referrals are triaged by one of our clinicians to determine the priority of treatment for the patients condition.
+All our referrals are triaged by one of our clinicians to determine the priority of treatment for the patient's condition.
 Triage is the systematic sorting of patients according to the urgency of their need for care and is used to allocate appointments.

 All our patients are assigned one of the following categories:

-What happens after an outpatient appointment?
+What happens after an outpatient appointment

-outpatient appointment they are removed from the outpatient waiting list.
-If they require further outpatient treatment or review, they will have follow-up appointments scheduled.
+Once a patient has attended their first outpatient appointment they're removed from the outpatient waiting list.
+If they need further outpatient treatment or review, they'll have follow-up appointments scheduled.

-inpatient treatment (such as an operation or other inpatient procedures requiring a stay in hospital) they will be added (listed) to the inpatient waiting list for the correct specialty.
+If the patient requires inpatient treatment (such as an operation or other inpatient procedures requiring a stay in hospital) they'll be added (listed) to the inpatient waiting list for the correct specialty.
 This listing will be triaged, prioritised and scheduled according to clinical need and chronological order.

 A patient may need a Diagnostic test, such as an endoscopy or a radiology examination, and as such will be added to the relevant waiting list.